pytroll/pyresample/docs/source/concepts/projections.rst

 for different CRSes.
 Typically to make comparison the easiest it can be coordinates are transformed or data resampled to one single CRS.
 For example, data from a forecast model may be defined on a longitude/latitude projection with coordinates specified in degrees.
-If you wanted to combine this data with data observed from geostationary data on a geostationary projection with coordinates specified in meters, you'd need to transform the coordinates from one projection to the other.
+Data from a geostationary satellite might be on a geostationary projection with coordinates in meters.
+If you wanted to combine these data you'd need to transform the coordinates from one projection to the other.

 .. [#]